A Calm, Clear Approach to Real Estate Transitions

 I’m often brought in when:

-• multiple family members are involved
+• Multiple family members are involved

-• the seller doesn’t live nearby
+• The seller doesn’t live nearby

-• the situation requires structure and steady communication
+• The situation requires structure and steady communication

-H2: Who I’m Not a Fit For
+Who I’m Not a Fit For

 I’m not a door-opener.